aarifkhan67/portfolio/README.md

 🌐 **Live Website**: [https://aarifkhan67.github.io/portfolio](https://aarifkhan67.github.io/portfolio)

+> **Note**: Enable GitHub Pages in your repository settings to make the website live.

 ## 🎯 About Me

 I'm a passionate web developer with expertise in creating modern, responsive websites and web applications.
 My journey in web development started with a passion for creating beautiful, functional websites that solve real-world problems.